← Back to Calculator

 Understanding Your Results

 This is the number you enter into your trading platform when placing the order.
+You can edit this field directly — the actual risk, margin, and risk percentage will recalculate automatically.

 Result: 0.20 lots